anewstead/sb-vitest/README.md

 These are used for node based scripts and are run in a **node environment**.
 Node scripts are either code for the build system itself or other that would run on the server

+#### Mock Service Worker

+handlers are created to intercept actual API calls,
+This will then return mock data
+Additional scenarios can also be mocked, i.e. error states.